President and Chief Executive Officer

 He received a Bachelor of Science in Physics from the California Institute of Technology, and he holds 27 issued patents.

-Vice President of Regulatory and Clinical Affairs
+Vice President of Quality, Regulatory Affairs, and Clinical Affairs

 He received a Bachelor of Science in Pharmacology from the University of California, Santa Barbara, and an MBA from Golden Gate University in San Francisco.